Published:

 4. Beneficial owners

-A beneficial owner is the natural person who ultimately disposes of the assets or controls a legal entity.
-Determination is mandatory under Art.
-4 GwG.
-For companies such as an LLC or Ltd, the beneficial owner is the person who directly or indirectly holds more than 25 per cent of the shares or voting rights.
+A beneficial owner is the natural person who ultimately owns or controls assets or a legal entity.
+Identification is mandatory in accordance with Art.
+4 AMLA.
+For companies such as a GmbH or AG, anyone who directly or indirectly holds more than 25 percent of the shares or voting rights is deemed to be the beneficial owner.

-In practice, the KYC process requires sellers on a marketplace to provide a declaration of beneficial ownership (the so-called Form A).
-In complex ownership structures – for example, an LLC held by a holding company – the chain must be traced back to the natural person.
-If no natural person with more than 25 per cent ownership can be identified, the members of the top management body are deemed to be the beneficial owners.
+In practice, the KYC process requires sellers on a marketplace to submit a declaration of beneficial ownership (the so-called Form A).
+In the case of complex shareholding structures – for example, a GmbH held by a holding company – the chain must be resolved down to the natural person.
+If no natural person with a shareholding of over 25 percent can be identified, the members of the executive body are deemed to be the beneficial owners.

-Special rules apply to associations and foundations: here, the founders, board members and, where applicable, the beneficiaries must be identified as beneficial owners.
+Special rules apply to associations and foundations: here, the founders, board members and, if applicable, the beneficiaries must be identified as beneficial owners.

-5. Why KYC must be completed before the first payout
+5. Why KYC must happen before the first payout

 A common mistake on marketplaces: sellers are allowed onto the platform, orders are processed, but identity verification is postponed.
-This is not only a compliance risk, but can also have criminal consequences.
+This is not only a compliance risk, but can also have consequences under criminal law.

-Under Art.
+According to Art.
 3 para.
-1 GwG, the contracting party must be identified when the business relationship is established.
-For marketplaces that process payments via a PSP, this means specifically: before the first payout is made to a sub-merchant, their KYC must be completed.
+1 AMLA, the identification of the contracting party must take place when the business relationship is established.
+For marketplaces processing through a PSP, this means in practice: before the first payout is made to a sub-comerciante, their KYC must be completed.
 Funds must not flow to an unverified account.

-Example: An online marketplace for arts and crafts takes on a new seller.
+Example: An online marketplace for handicrafts registers a new seller.
 The seller can list products immediately.
-Only when an order comes in and a payout is due must the KYC be completed.
-If the seller is an LLC, this includes the extract from the commercial register and the determination of the beneficial owner.
-As long as the KYC is outstanding, payouts are blocked.
-The customer has already paid – the funds are held in trust by the PSP.
+Only when an order is received and a payout is pending does the KYC have to be completed.
+If the seller is a GmbH, this includes the commercial register excerpt and the determination of the beneficial owner.
+As long as KYC is pending, payouts are blocked.
+The customer has already paid – the funds are held in escrow by the PSP.

-6. What happens with inactive or high-risk merchants
+6. What happens to inactive or high-risk merchants

 The GwV-FINMA requires ongoing monitoring of business relationships.
-For a PSP that manages sub-merchants on a marketplace, this results in specific action obligations:
+For a PSP managing sub-comerciantes on a marketplace, this results in concrete action plan obligations:

-Inactive merchants: Sellers who do not carry out any transactions over a longer period of time (e.g. 12 months) are usually deactivated.
+Inactive comerciante: Sellers who do not carry out any transactions over a longer period of time (e.g. 12 months) are usually deactivated.
 Before reactivation, it must be checked whether the KYC data is still up to date.
-In the event of material changes (new owner, new registered office), renewed identification is required.
+In the event of significant changes (new owner, new registered office), re-identification is required.

-High-risk merchants: If a merchant shows unusual patterns – for example, rapidly increasing turnover, many chargebacks or transactions with high-risk countries – enhanced due diligence applies under Art.
-6 GwG.
-This can mean additional document requirements, a personal meeting or even blocking and reporting to MROS.
+High-risk comerciante: If a comerciante shows unusual patterns – such as suddenly increasing sales, many chargebacks, or transactions with high-risk countries – enhanced due diligence obligations apply in accordance with Art.
+6 AMLA.
+This can mean additional document requirements, a personal meeting or even blocking and reporting to the MROS.

-A professional PSP handles this monitoring automatically and thereby relieves the marketplace operator.
-Nevertheless, the platform also bears shared responsibility: anyone who knowingly allows high-risk sellers without appropriate controls cannot hide behind the PSP.
+A professional PSP takes care of this monitoring automatically and thus relieves the marketplace operator of the burden.
+Nevertheless, the platform also shares responsibility: those who knowingly permit high-risk sellers without appropriate control cannot hide behind the PSP.

 7. How automated onboarding increases conversion

-Manual KYC onboarding – i.e. collecting documents by email, manual review by a compliance team and feedback to the seller – takes several days on average.
-For a marketplace that depends on rapid seller growth, this is a conversion killer.
+Manual KYC onboarding – i.e. collecting documents via email, manual verification by a compliance team and feedback to the seller – takes several days on average.
+For a marketplace that relies on fast seller growth, this is a conversion killer.

-Automated solutions combine several advantages: the seller uploads their identity document directly, the check is carried out using OCR and database matching (e.g. against the Swiss Official Gazette of Commerce, SHAB, or sanctions lists), and approval is granted in minutes instead of days.
-For legal entities, the extract from the commercial register is retrieved automatically and the ownership structure is checked.
+Automated solutions combine several advantages: the seller uploads their ID document directly, the verification is carried out via OCR and database comparison (e.g. against the Swiss Official Gazette of Commerce SOGC or sanction lists), and approval is granted in minutes instead of days.
+For legal entities, the commercial register excerpt is automatically retrieved and the ownership structure is checked.

-Concrete effect: Platforms that switch from manual to automated KYC onboarding report a reduction in drop-off rates of 30 to 50 per cent.
-The reason is simple: the fewer the steps and the shorter the waiting time, the higher the likelihood that a seller completes the process.
+Concrete effect: Platforms that switch from manual to automated KYC onboarding report a 30 to 50 percent reduction in the drop-out rate.
+The reason is simple: the fewer steps and the shorter the waiting time, the higher the likelihood that a seller will complete the process.

-✓ Clarify whether your payment model triggers a direct obligation under the GwG or whether you process payments via a licensed PSP.
+Clarify whether your payment model triggers its own AMLA obligation or whether you process via a licensed PSP.

-✓ Define which legal forms (sole proprietorship, LLC, Ltd, association) are permitted as sellers on your marketplace.
+Define which legal forms (sole proprietorship, GmbH, AG, association) are permitted as sellers on your marketplace.

-✓ Make sure that the KYC process is completed before the first payout – not afterwards.
+Ensure that the KYC process is completed before the first payout – not after.

-✓ Check whether your PSP supports automatic identification for Swiss identity documents and extracts from the commercial register.
+Check whether your PSP supports automated identification for Swiss identity documents and commercial register excerpts.

-✓ Clarify how beneficial owners are handled: from which ownership threshold is a check carried out (standard: 25%)?
+Clarify how beneficial owners are handled: from what ownership threshold is verification required (standard: 25%)?

-✓ Define rules for inactive merchants: after how many months without a transaction is the account deactivated?
+Define rules for inactive comerciante: after how many months without transactions are they deactivated?

-✓ Set monitoring criteria for high-risk merchants (e.g. chargeback rate, turnover spikes, country risk).
+Establish monitoring criteria for high-risk comerciante (e.g. chargeback rate, sales spikes, country risk).

-✓ Ensure that all KYC documents are retained for at least 10 years in accordance with Art.
-7 GwG.
+Ensure that all KYC documents are kept for at least 10 years in accordance with Art.
+7 AMLA.

-✓ Check whether your PSP supports Swiss payment methods (TWINT, PostFinance, QR-bill) for sub-merchants.
+Check whether your PSP supports Swiss payment methods (TWINT, PostFinance, QR-bill) for sub-comerciantes.

 As a Swiss PSP, Payrexx offers a marketplace payment solution that fully handles the KYC and onboarding of sub-merchants.
-Sellers go through an automated verification process directly in the platform, including identity document checks, commercial register matching and determination of beneficial owners.
+Sellers go through an automated verification process directly in the platform, including ID check, commercial register comparison and determination of the beneficial owners.

-Payouts to verified merchants are made via split payment: the platform commission goes to the marketplace operator, the remaining amount directly to the seller.
-This means the platform never touches customer funds at any point.
+The payout to verified comerciantes is made via split payment: the platform commission goes to the marketplace operator, the remaining amount directly to the seller.
+This means the platform never touches customer funds.
 Payrexx supports all common Swiss payment methods – TWINT, PostFinance, credit cards and QR-bill – and can be integrated into existing systems via API.

 Payrexx is your sales partner for Swiss marketplaces.